Remote workers and telecommuting

 Commonly asked questions and answers

 A. Yes.
-Assuming these employees are performing the type of work that does not qualify for an exemption, employers are obligated to pay them at least $7.25 per hour plus overtime for weekly hours worked over 40.
+Assuming these employees are performing the type of work that does not qualify for an exemption, employers are obligated to pay them at least $7.25 per hour plus overtime for weekly hours worked in excess of 40.
 Thus, while payment in a lump sum (piece rate) is legal under the Act, the employer must still show that the sum, when divided by number of hours worked, still comes out to at least minimum wage.
-Employees must be paid an additional one‑half of this hourly piece rate for each hour worked over 40.
+Employees must be paid an additional one‑half of this hourly piece rate for each hour worked more than 40.

 An employee gets paid $100 for each piece of embroidery he finishes.
 The employee completes five pieces of embroidery in one week.
 It took him 45 hours to complete the embroidery.
 The employee’s piece rate is $11.11 (5 pieces x $100/45 hours).
 The employee must be paid an additional $27.78 in overtime. ($11.11 x 0.5 x 5 hours).
 The employee’s total earnings are $527.78 ($500 lump sum + $27.78 overtime).